miurahr/py7zr/docs/archive_format.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Sizes of Pack Streams SHOULD be omitted when Number of Pack Streams is zero.
-This is an array of NUMBER values which length is as same as Count of Pack Streams.
+This is an array of ``NUMBER`` values which length is as same as Count of Pack Streams.
-Size SHALL be positive integer and SHALL stored in NUMBER.
+Size SHALL be positive integer and SHALL stored in ``NUMBER``.

 .. railroad-diagram::